 Babel [RFC6126bis] is a routing protocol based on the familiar distance-vector algorithm (sometimes known as distributed Bellman-Ford) augmented with mechanisms for loop avoidance (there is no "counting to infinity") and starvation avoidance.
-In this document, we argue that there exist niches where Babel is useful and that are not adequately served by more mature protocols such as OSPF [RFC5340] and IS-IS [RFC1195].
+In this document, we describe a number of niches where Babel is useful and that are arguably not adequately served by more mature protocols such as OSPF [RFC5340] and IS-IS [RFC1195].